-To go sure that no events are lost due to a full FIFO when working with MCDWIN and other applications, we strongly recommend that the P7886 server program runs in high priority.
-This can be achieved by starting it via Launch86.EXE or by using the Windows task manager (use the 'Processes' tab and right click the entry for P7886.EXE).
+To go sure that no events are lost due to a full FIFO when working with MCDWIN and other applications, we recommend that the P7888 server program runs in high priority at high counting rates if using DMA mode.
+This can be achieved by starting it via Launch88.EXE or by using the Windows task manager (use the 'Processes' tab and right click the entry for P7888.EXE).
+Please note the remarks on DMA mode in section 5.1.4